 WUWF FM3, also available online, via the WUWF free app, or via HD receiver, began providing the SightLine reading service for vision impaired, in September 2011.
 The 24 hour service features volunteer daily readings of the Pensacola News Journal, a locally produced Children’s Hour and the syndicated Gatewave reading service.
 SightLine can also be heard over the secondary audio programming (SAP channel) of WSRE TV.

 WUWF-TV was launched in 2003.
-It can be seen on Cox Cable Channel 4 in Pensacola and Escambia County, Florida, and in a live 500 kbps stream online at wuwf.tv.
-The station features original programming and features from the Classic Arts Showcase and Deutsche Welle.
+It was an outgrowth of the public educational and government access (PEG) channel, licensed to the University of West Florida, which began broadcasting originally as UWF-TV in 1990.
+WUWF-TV can be viewed on Cox Cable Channel 4 in Pensacola and Escambia County, Florida or online in a live 500 kbps stream at wuwf.tv.
+The station broadcasts original programming; local meetings of the Pensacola City Council, Escambia County Commissioners and Escambia County School Board; as well as, features from the Classic Arts Showcase and Deutsche Welle.